- Home

 When it comes to lunches and dinners, bean salads, curries, soups, stews, and tofu are all easy ways to add more high-protein plant foods into your diet.
 Add in some quinoa and wild rice on top of your beans and tofu for extra protein.

-When it comes to sweet treats, try making raw date balls with dates, nuts, seeds, and a plant-based protein powder like Clean Protein or Thriving Family.
+When it comes to sweet treats, try making raw date balls with dates, nuts, seeds, and a plant-based protein powder like Clean Plant Protein or Thriving Family.
 If you’re at a loss for some high-protein snacks or meals, we have a huge library of nutritious plant protein recipes to cater for every dietary requirement.

 [related_product_carousel]